6 days in off-season Disko Bay incl. Ilulissat, UNESCO Icefjord and settlement visit

 Once we have received your details, we will send you an invoice asking for a deposit payment of 40% of the total tour price (by bank transfer or VISA/Mastercard via a secure credit card link).
 After receiving your deposit we will start the booking process and get back to you after all services have been confirmed.
 The remaining amount will be due 1 month prior departure.

 We recommend to contact us as soon as you have made up your mind about travelling to Greenland.
-Given that only two airlines are flying there and accommodation is scarce too, the earlier you book the more choices you have.
+Given that only very few airlines are flying there and accommodation is scarce too, the earlier you book the more choices you have.
 One year in advance is great, since this is when airlines usually publish their schedule.
 As closer as it gets to the travel date the more flexibility is required.
 Sure we will also manage short-term requests, but expect higher airfares and more limited accommodation options.

 Both is possible, but we do recommend to book favourite activities upfront.
 That saves you a spot already and spares you from missing some great adventures due to unavailability.
 It also allows for fine-tuning the daily itinerary in advance.
 For air sightseeing by helicopter or small plane however, we recommend to book on the spot to ensure best weather conditions.

-You will receive login details for accessing your travel documents within our travel app circa 4 weeks prior departure, after your final payment has been registered.
+You will receive login details for accessing your travel documents within our travel app circa 3 weeks prior departure, after your final payment has been registered.
 The travel documents include your trip-specific equipment list, your detailed itinerary as well as your flight tickets and vouchers for all booked services.
 The travel app comes with further tips and hints such as points of interest and FAQ to help you best prepare for your adventure and to be well informed on-site.

 We strongly advise our adventurers to be covered by travel cancellation and interruption insurance as well as by comprehensive travel health insurance including search and rescue and medical repatriation expenses.
 Travel insurance can be obtained from various sources, like your local insurer.
 Fore further info visit our travel insurance section.